Unusual Collectibles

 Now, here’s the original 1965 recording by The Unusuals and written by Jay Hamilton (that would be me) that started all this commotion over 55 years ago.
 The Unusuals were, at the time of the recording: Harvey Redmond (bass/lead vocal on “Walking”), Bill Capp (lead guitar), Laurie Vitt (guitar/sax/vocals), Vic Bundy (organ), Pat Jerns (drums) Kathi McDonald (background vocals on “Walking” and lead vocalist).
 (Click HERE to listen to the original taken from the grooves of that original Panorama single.)

 I have continually marveled over the international success of this song.
 Simply from a songwriter’s point of view … compared with the hundreds of songs I have written over the years, “I’m Walking Babe,” purely as a song, scarcely makes my personal Top-10.
 Truthfully, I feel I’ve hopefully written smarter lyrics, finer melodies and had stronger storylines.
 But the simple fact remains, this little song has struck a chord (pun intended) with more people than anything else I have ever written … including my attempts to interest music publishers and recording artists in my material.
 The question I continually ask is: “Why is that?”
 Well, my current conclusion is threefold.
-1st, the song itself with it’s simple and universal themes of teen angst, young love and passion created some difference.
+1st, the song itself with its simple and universal themes of teen angst, young love and passion created some difference.
 But to be honest and more importantly, I’m of the opinion that most of the credit lies with the group The Unusuals themselves.
 Their musical interpretation of my song made it into the “garage classic” it became.
 So, reason #2 is without a doubt the frantic angst-filled vocals by Harvey Redmond and then #3 belongs to the terrifically imaginative guitar lead by Bill Capp.
 I can’t tell you how many reviews I’ve read comparing “Walking” to the sounds of Jim Morrison & The Doors, who didn’t burst upon the music scene until several years later.
 In short, it was what The Unusuals created with the song that managed to give it that “special something” which garage music fans and bands alike listen for and collectively relate to.
 But the truth be known, beyond those few fragile postulations … I have no freaking idea!

 8 thoughts on “Unusual Collectibles